ACT scores of Minnesota high school test takers

 - Minnesota students are not as ready as they could be for college level work, especially in mathematics and science even though they are more ready than national total.

 - Achievement and test participation gaps persist for students of color.

-College-Readiness* of ACT Test-Takers Varies by Race/Ethnicity, 2014
+College-Readiness* of Minnesota Test-Takers Meeting All Four Benchmarks by Race/Ethnicity, 2015

 Reports released by ACT emphasize the need for students to take a specific sequence of courses in secondary school to be ready for college and work beyond high school.
 For over 20 years ACT has recommended that high school students take a certain number of courses in high school to be ready for college.
 ACT stresses the need for high school students to take challenging courses.
 Additional research found that "the level of academic achievement that students attain by 8th grade has a larger impact on their college and career readiness by the time they graduate high school than anything that happens academically in high school."

 ACT has identified the courses listed below as contributing most to college readiness and considers them the minimum college preparatory curriculum.
-New Minnesota high school graduation standards implemented for students graduating in 2010, with additional requirements for those graduating in 2015, will be in alignment with the ACT recommended core curriculum:
+New Minnesota high school graduation standards will be in alignment with the ACT recommended core curriculum starting in 2015: